Loft conversion: where do I start?

 Building regulations apply to loft conversions to ensure, for example, that the structural strength of the new floor is sufficient, the stability of the existing structure is not endangered, there are safely designed stairs to the new floor and reasonable sound insulation exists between the conversion an the rooms below.
 There are also fire safety regulations with which you may need to comply.
 Read our guide Do I need a Structural Engineer?

 You will also need to consider whether your loft conversion project is subject to The Party Wall Act 1996 under which you must give adjoining owners notice.
-Read the HomeOwners Alliance advice guide: Do I need a Party Wall Agreement?
+Find out whether you need a Party Wall Agreement and let us help you find a party wall surveyor.

 Check you own the loft space.
 If you’re a leaseholder you may need to get permission from the freeholder, landlord and or management company.